Designing the Desk Cart

 SEAN KELLY (Lead Designer): Our customers were really open with us.
 They didn’t clean up.
 They didn’t prepare for our visit.
 We asked them to show us their workspace in the wild.
 And they did.

-KEN TOMITA (Grovemade Co-Founder): Once we determine a ubiquitous problem, we know we’re on to something special.
+KEN TOMITA: Once we determine a ubiquitous problem, we know we’re on to something special.

-SEAN KELLY (Lead Designer): We zeroed in on the file cabinet and wondered how we could elevate it.
+SEAN KELLY: We zeroed in on the file cabinet and wondered how we could elevate it.

-All file cabinets provided an uneven desktop extension.
-If the cabinet was flush with the desk’s edge, it created a dead space pit in the back.
-If the cabinet was pushed back, a line break in their workspace.
-To solve these problems right away, we decided to make the new product as deep and as tall as the standard desk height to eliminate dead space and to ensure a level and true extension of the desk.
+As a desktop extension, all file cabinets had the same drawback.
+If the cabinet was flush with the desk’s leading edge, it created dead space in the back.
+If the cabinet was pushed back, there was a disrupting line break in their workspace.
+To solve these problems, we decided to make the new product as deep and as tall as the standard desk height to eliminate dead space and ensure a level extension of the desk.

-KEN TOMITA (Grovemade Co-Founder): It made me think of kitchen pantries where you pull the whole thing out and all of your ingredients are there.
+KEN TOMITA: It made me think of kitchen pantries where you pull the whole thing out and all of your ingredients are there.

-SEAN KELLY (Lead Designer): An added bonus of wheels, we realized, was that it could be pulled into place as a sort of interim L-shape desk.
+SEAN KELLY: An added bonus of wheels, we realized, was that it could be pulled into place as a sort of interim L-shape desk.

-With that, we landed on our North Star for the Desk Cart: sized to be the perfect desk sidekick offering storage without the shortcomings of a traditional drawer and mobility to provide more desk when you needed it.
+With that, we landed on our North Star for the desk cart: sized to be the perfect desk sidekick, offering mobility for more desk when you need it and storage without the shortcomings of traditional drawers.

 The Right Kind of Mobility

-KEN TOMITA (Grovemade Co-Founder): I remember as a youth working in the warehouse at Nike, we had these large storage bays on a track system drilled into the floor.
-They were effortless to move.
+KEN TOMITA: I remembered working in the warehouse at Nike, we had these large storage bays on a track system drilled into the floor.
+They held thousands of pounds, yet they were effortless to move.

 Whenever we’re faced with a decision between sacrificing a product’s integrity and building something totally custom, we always go custom.
-We opted for four wheels with steel bearings, housed in custom brackets for durability fixed beneath the cart.
-With parallel tracks, moving the Desk Cart gives the same gliding sensation that Ken experienced in the Nike warehouse.
+We opted for four wheels with steel bearings fixed beneath the cart, housed in custom brackets for durability.
+With parallel tracks, moving the desk cart gives a similar gliding sensation that Ken experienced in the Nike warehouse.

 KEN TOMITA